 As the cook, you need to strategize a little, otherwise you’ll end up like my mom (sorry, mom!) and be a little grumpy while everyone else is being Thankful!
 Cooking can be a lot of hard work (which is one of the reasons I love it so much…keeps me moving around!).

 But it’s good to spread all that cooking around.
-Because if you spend all day cooking on Thanksgiving, you might end up too tired to even enjoy it.
-So, here’s my strategy for cooking Thanksgiving Dinner:
+Because if you spend all day cooking these Vegetarian Thanksgiving dishes actually ON Thanksgiving, you might end up too tired to even enjoy it.
+So, here’s my strategy for cooking vegan Thanksgiving entrees:

 - Make the salad dressing for the seven layer salad.
 This lets the flavors grow stronger.
 Store it in a sealed mason jars.

 - Prepare the vegan stuffing.
 Remove it from the oven and allow it to cool, then cover and refrigerate.

 - Prepare vegetable side dish, like Brussels sprouts, allow to cool, cover and refrigerate.

 - Go ahead and make that vegan gravy, then cover and refrigerate.